sato-nobu/capstone/README.md

 male: percent of male in population

-child: percent of child(loewer than 15 years old) in population
+child: percent of child(lower than 15 years old) in population

 adult: percent of adult(15 ~ 64 years old) in popuration